dbca-wa/wastd/docs/business_analysts.rst

 Business Process Turtle Tracks
 ==============================
+Turtle tracks are evidence of nesting activity.
+Tracks and taggings together form a complete picture of a nesting beach.

 IT process Turtle track and nest count
 --------------------------------------
 See :ref:`data-capture-tracks` for digital data capture of tracks and nests,